divyesh1354/php-tech-test/README.md

-# CodeIgniter 4 Application Starter
+# CRUD Operation Using CodeIgniter 4 + SmartAdmin Theme  + Javascript/Jquery

 ## What is CodeIgniter?